This training will cover the legal rights of adolescents living with or at risk for HIV, including adolescents’ new right to consent to HIV treatment.

 - Describe the legal consequences of transmitting HIV to others

-Audience: All health and human services providers who work with or advocate youth at risk or living with HIV and/or with basic understanding of issues facing such adolescents.
+Audience: All health and human services providers who work with or advocate for youth at risk or living with HIV and/or with a basic understanding of issues facing such adolescents.

-Location: New York, NY.
-For more information please, click here to register.
+Location: NYS, online training, please, click here to register.

 For additional information or questions, please contact: Vanessa Severino, [email protected]